MMFF 2025 announces all eight official entries

 KABALIWAN BA ANG lumaban para sa bayang ito?
 (Is it madness to fight for this country?)

 Jun Robles Lana has unveiled the official poster for his new film, Sisa, a thriller based on the fictitious madwoman named Narcisa in Jose Rizal's Noli Me Tangere.
-After losing her sons to a massacre during the Philippine-American War, she enacts vengeance by downplaying her plot as a harmless "baliw."
+In this reimagining, Sisa enacts vengeance by downplaying her plot as a harmless "baliw," quietly leading other women to revolt.

 Portraying the title character is Hilda Koronel — best known for her work with veteran filmmakers like Lino Brocka in Insiang and Mario O'Hara in Pangarap Ng Puso — who returns to the craft after more than a decade.